openid/fapi/fapi-2_0-security-profile.md

 suite allowed in [@!BCP195], whereas endpoints not used by web browsers can only use cipher suites recommended by [@!BCP195].

+**NOTE 2**: New versions of [@!BCP195] will be published by the IETF periodically.
+At a minimum, implementors are expected to become compliant with newly issued versions of BCP195 within 12 months.
+Ideally, compliance should be achieved sooner depending on the nature of the change.

 ## Profile

 ### General